-The ‘Energy Autonomous Studio’ is a zero-energy, self-sufficient demonstrator prototype.
-Located in the University Botanical Gardens this self-build project was developed by the Department of Architecture’s Macro Micro, MArch unit and MSc student research projects in Civil Engineering, Physics and Applied Computing.
+The 'Energy Autonomous Studio' is a zero-energy, self-sufficient laboratory.
+It is an example of a demonstrator prototype.
+The project was led, in 2012, by Dr Neil Burford.
+The development of the project combined the work of the Department of Architecture's Macromicro MArch unit, along with MSc research projects in Civil Engineering, Physics and Applied Computing.

-The data will give a measure of the efficacy of producing ultra-low and ‘off-grid’ buildings powered and heated by renewable energy alone in the context of the UK’s strategy for a low-carbon and renewable energy generation future.
+The data allowed us to measure how well 'off-grid' buildings work on renewable energy alone.
+This is particularly important in the context of the UK’s strategy for a low-carbon, renewable energy generation future.

 - How accurate are Passivhaus calculations?

 - How many days per year is power unavailable?

 - How much power can be exported over a year?